How to Deal with Hoarding at Your Apartment Property

 “Many times our clients tell us that their hoarding tenant is a long term tenant, pays rent on time, doesn’t disturb the neighbors, is very nice, etc., so the goal of helping the tenant retain their tenancy often is not hard to sell to the client,” says attorney Craig McMahon.

-Following are four proactive steps to in dealing with hoarder as suggested by Kimball, Tirey & St. John, LLP:
+Four proactive steps to dealing with a hoarder (as suggested by Kimball, Tirey & St. John, LLP):

 Visit the resident and take notes.
 Don’t be confrontational and don’t refer to the visit as an inspection.
 Try to stress that you’re not there to tell the resident what to do with their belongings but point out health and safety issues.

 Identify the most dangerous or relevant issues and try to get a buy-in with the resident to tackle those first.
 Discuss strategies to reduce the potential for harm to the resident and others, and assure that the property is acting in the best interests of everybody.
 Allow sufficient time for the requests to be accomplished.